borisfuture128/express-mongo-api/README.md

 Express + MongoDB

----- Setup project on Windows system -----
+## Installation project on Windows system
-### 1. Make sure already setup Node and MongoDB in window OS
+#### 1. Make sure already setup Node and MongoDB in window OS
   If Not, you need to install Node and MongoDB
   - download Node for window
   - download mongodb for window